Massive Black Holes Seeded by Dark Matter -- Implications for Little Red Dots and Gravitational Wave Signatures: Results

 Another puzzling fact of LRDs is that the host galaxy usually displays extremely compact morphology and has significantly lower stellar mass compared to the expectation from local scaling relations~\citep[e.g.][]{Pacucci2023}.
 In Fig.~\ref{fig:smbh_vs_stellar_z6}, we present the SMBH mass versus host galaxy stellar mass relation derived from our SAM at $z\simeq 6$.
 We utilized the observationally constrained stellar-to-halo mass ratios~\citep{Behroozi2019} to compute galaxy stellar mass, with an additional log-normal scatter of $0.1$ dex to account for the uncertainties in the scaling relation.
 The dSIDM-seeded SMBH masses have a tight correlation with galaxy stellar mass with a ratio of $\sim 0.1$, inherited from the correlation with host halo mass as discussed in Sec.~\ref{sec:seeding}.
 At $M_{\ast}\lesssim 10^{10}\msun$, SMBHs start to decouple from our seeding mechanism, and the passive evolution through halo mergers decreases the SMBH-to-stellar-mass ratio to $\sim 0.01 - 0.1$.
-These values are in surprisingly good agreement with the overly massive LRDs~\footnote{The BH mass in some LRDs could be overestimated due to the uncertainties in dust extinction (versus the Balmer break due to extremely dense gas, \cite{Naidu2025}) and broadening of Balmer lines by dense ionized gas cacoon~\citep[e.g.][]{Naidu2025,Rusakov2025}.} found by \textit{JWST}.
+These values are in surprisingly good agreement with the overly massive LRDs~\footnote{The BH mass in some LRDs could be overestimated due to the uncertainties in dust extinction (versus the Balmer break due to extremely dense gas, \cite{Naidu2025}), broadening of Balmer lines by dense ionized gas cacoon~\citep[e.g.][]{Naidu2025,Rusakov2025}, or breakdown of the calibrations of BH mass indicators from low-redshift AGN.} found by \textit{JWST}.
 For comparison, we show the LRDs in Ref.~\cite{Harikane2023, Maiolino2024b,Juodzbalis2024} and the bright quasars from Ref.~\cite{Ding2023,Stone2024,Yue2024}.
 The local $M_{\rm BH}$–$M_{\rm bulge}$ relation from Ref.~\cite{Kormendy2013} and $M_{\rm BH}$–$M_{\ast}$ relation from Ref.~\cite{Reines2015} are shown for reference.

 Conceptually, the dSIDM seeding (or dark sector seeding in general) scenario breaks the connection between SMBH mass growth and galaxy bulge build-up.
 Mass growth does not rely on the fueling of baryonic gas to the vicinity of the SMBH, which should inevitably fragment and trigger star-formation in the proto-bulge along the way.
 The gas reservoir around dSIDM-seeded SMBHs can be expelled by processes like AGN feedback, leaving little star-formation in the host galaxy and the low duty-cycle in the quasar phase.
 However, low-mass SMBHs can still spend most of their lifetime in the active phase, as implied by the comparison of SMBH mass functions above.
 They appear as the observed low-luminosity AGN (LRDs), although baryonic accretion is not responsible for their past mass growth.
 These low-mass SMBHs can preserve dense gas structures around them dragged gravitationally by the inflowing dSIDM, which give rise to the Balmer absorption lines and Balmer breaks seen in LRDs~\citep[e.g.][]{Inayoshi2025,Naidu2025} and resulting in X-ray weakness~\citep[e.g.][]{Yue2024-xray,Maiolino2024c}.
 Furthermore, as shown in Ref.~\cite{Xiao2021}, the redshift dependence in Eq.~\ref{eq:collapse_time} implies that dSIDM-seeded SMBHs will only appear in a redshift window that agrees with the redshift distributions of LRDs.
 For example, the cumulative number of halos where Eq.~\ref{eq:collapse_condition_prac} is satisfied peaks around $z\sim 9$ and declines by an order-of-magnitude towards $z\sim 4$, assuming the same survey field-of-view and depth.